JPeck567/Pitch-Black-TeamProject/README.md

 # Frameworks
 Our project was coded in java, whilst the server was made in javascript.
 The front-end and back-end logic was made using the libGDX framework.
-Our network layer was achieved using node.js and socket.io, as well as the the socket.io client java implementation
+Our network layer was achieved using node.js and socket.io, as well as the the socket.io client java implementation.
+Gradle was our choice for software development involving dependency management and deployment.

 # Requirements
-Java 11+
+Java 11+ JRE (11 recommended)

 A substantial internet connection (>3mbps)